tickBit/Poor-mans-QA/README.md

 - When was person born?
 - What field was the person on?

-SpaCy's similarity method is used, so the questions don't have to be exactly in only one format.
+SpaCy's similarity method is used, so the questions don't have to be exactly in only one form.
 In addition, for the second question 3 examples are used.

 ## Some instructions